rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 This guide is heavily inspired by the numerous upstream documents in which installation and usage of OS-autoinst and openQA are described.

 #### Intended Audience
-This is an augmented summary for those who wish to use the openQA automated testing system configured for Rocky Linux tests.
+Those who wish to use the openQA automated testing system configured for Rocky Linux tests.
 To run your own automated tests in openQA, you need a PC or server with hardware-virtualisation and an up-to-date Fedora Linux.

 ### Introduction
 This guide explains the use of the openQA automated testing system to test various aspects of Rocky Linux releases either at the pre-release stage or thereafter.